katjad/javascript101-handbook/best_practices.md

 Learn how to practice TDD/BDD it will help you write decoupled code with less bugs.

 ## Use the source control, Luke!
-Use source control, what would happen if the dog ate your codes?
+Use [source control](https://javascript101.gitbooks.io/guide/content/version_control.html), what would happen if the dog ate your codes?

 ## Documentation
 Comment your code, however if you have well structured [clean code](http://ricardogeek.com/docs/clean_code.pdf) with descriptive functions and variables the code should speak for it's self.

-[Learn the art of README ](https://github.com/noffle/art-of-readme)
+[Make sure your project has a good README file ](https://github.com/noffle/art-of-readme)

 ## Design Patterns